MRU-CSIS-1501-201704/asg-08-clarifications/README.md

 ### Added 2017-11-28

-* When you demolish a house, you are to reprint the houses in the block as a way of illustrating to the user that the demolition has been done properly.
-You should do the same thing when creating an infill.
+* <del>When you demolish a house, you are to reprint the houses in the block as a way of illustrating to the user that the demolition has been done properly.
+You should do the same thing when creating an infill.</del>
+ * **correction 2017-12-02** We have decided to have the automated tests do the reprinting instead (by selecting menu option 1).
+Your demolition and infill code should only print out a success or failure message.

 ### Added 2017-11-27